Overview

 Button section

 Customize the button width, radius, background color, label color, and border colors using hex codes as needed.
-Button actions Determines what happens when the user taps the button:
+Button actions Determines what happens when the user taps the button:- Close

 Key terms to knowDeep LinkA deep link is a special URL that doesn’t just open the app, but navigates directly to a specific screen or function inside it.For example, instead of opening your app’s home screen, it might open the Settings page, a product detail view.